GamesLeaderboardDownloadNewsAbout

 slide1.webp

-Hold tap and slide left or right to move the blocks horizontally.
+Drop Hold tap and slide down to drop the blocks down quickly.

 drop1.webp